Many people confuse the terms birth defect and birth injury as the same, when in fact they are entirely different conditions.

-Some examples of birth injuries are brachial plexus injuries, Erb’s Pasy, Cerebral Palsy (link to CP page), brain damage and Klumpke’s Palsy.
+Some examples of birth injuries are brachial plexus injuries, Erb’s Pasy, Cerebral Palsy, brain damage and Klumpke’s Palsy.

 Each year, approximately 28,000 children in the United States are affected by birth injuries.
 These can range in severity from temporary conditions that resolve in a few weeks to permanently disabling conditions requiring a lifetime of care or resulting in death.

 Unfortunately, around 1 in 5 birth injuries are caused by medical mistakes from doctors and hospital staff that could have been prevented.
 In these cases, families have the right to seek compensation that can help with a lifetime of treatment for their child’s injuries.

 Some of the most common birth injuries that qualify for a lawsuit include: